310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 <th>(Yes!
 I'm in perfect shape!
 My body feels light thanks to all that resting!
 I could soar to the far ends of the sky!
 Fuhahaha! ♪)</th>

-<th>(I’d been overpushing myself nonstop until Supernova happened, and that was only a few weeks ago…)</th>
+<th>(I’d been over-pushing myself nonstop until Supernova happened, and that was only a while ago…)</th>

 <th>(I was forced to do it, but I’m still glad the doctor’s warning stopped me from pushing myself even further.
 It helped me finally slow down.)</th>

-<th>(I really would’ve collapsed again if I kept going like that.)</th>
+<th>(I really could’ve collapsed again if I kept going like that.)</th>

-<th>(I was having so much fun, I just couldn't stop myself… and I ended up getting too into it.
+<th>(But I was having so much fun, I just couldn't stop myself… and I ended up getting too into it.
 Ahhh… Guess I’m also still just a kid.)</th>

-<th>(Everything just… feels so dreamlike.
+<th>(It's just, everything feels so… dreamlike.
 I keep on wanting more and more.)</th>

 <th>(I never want the finale to come!
 Oh, stars in the night sky!
-Oh, Orihime-sama, Hikoboshi-sama!
+O Orihime-sama, Hikoboshi-sama!
 Please, hear my wish!)</th>
 {% endbubble %}

 {% img /img/es/eventstory/orihimeandhikoboshi/ep2_1.jpg %}